Karamelon/TanjiLuaModule/README.md

 A Tanji module to give **LUA** support!
 Make scripts **fast, simple and in real time**.

 # Tutorial
+The key of this module is simplicity of create own scripts. **Lua** is very simple to learn and coding, to more information how to create scripts  in lua visit  [lua official manual](https://www.lua.org/manual/5.3/).
 ## GUI
 > **GUI Estruture**
 > ```lua